OctopusDeploy/docs/docs/api-and-integration/bamboo/bamboo-plugin.md

 For a Java web application you would typically pack the WAR file, which can be included with the path `*.war`.

-For .NET applications you would typically be packing the DLL files, which can be included with the path `*.dll`.
+For .NET applications you would typically be packing all application files like executables, config files and DLLs so leave this blank unless you wish to specify a specific set of files.

 ### Overwrite existing package